 - Less Consistency: With newsletters, marketers generally stick to a specific schedule.
 For instance, you might create a weekly newsletter that goes out on Tuesday mornings.
 Or your company might be sending a weekend newsletter summarizing information published throughout the week.
 With dedicated sends, the schedule is less clear and, potentially, less consistent.
-You might use dedicated emails when you have published a new offer (and new products or services are not always launched regularly).
+You might use dedicated emails to publish a new offer (and new products or services are not always launched regularly).
 Even if you decide to maintain a specific schedule, your subscribers might not realize it or expect communication from you because there is no clear connection between the separate sends.

 - Homogenous Content: As dedicated sends contain one message, it’s tough to include a shout-out about some other campaign that might also be important to your organization.
-Use the landing page your email is linking to to showcase other relevant information.
+Use the landing page your email is linking to showcase other relevant information.
 If you're sending an eBook offer, include other offers on your Thank You page, as seen in the example below.

-3. Lead Nurturing Emails
+4. Lead Nurturing Emails

 Lead nurturing introduces a tightly connected series of emails with a coherent purpose and full of useful content.
 In this context, lead nurturing offers more advantages than just an individual email blast.

 Promotional emails are a multifaceted beast.
 They can be designed to promote a number of things, from marketing materials, such as blog posts, webinars, and eBooks, or discounted service offerings.
 These types of emails can also serve to inform your customer about what’s happening within your organization.
 You can even send out these emails using an automated system, cutting down on time and labor needs.